pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 #### Definition of Inlining

-**Inlining** means rewriting expressions inside existing declarations without introducing additional module-level declarations and without changing the signature of the declaration being rewritten.
+**Inlining** means rewriting expressions inside existing declarations without introducing additional top-level declarations and without changing the signature of the declaration being rewritten.

 This includes the following categories: